cardfunc/cardfunc.com/content/dev/general.md

 ```
 https://api.cardfunc.com/
 ```
-The same URL is used both for testing and for production.
-It is the API key that determines if you are using the system for testing or production.
+The same URL is used both for _testing_ and for _production_.
+It is the _API key_ that determines if you are using the system for testing or production.

 # Content Types
 Requests should be done using the following header: